joell-alejandro/Eye-Exercise/README.md

 # Eye-Exercise

-A demostration showing a pair of eyes moving and following the mouse cursor in the browser window.
-I really enjoyed this project.
+A demostration showing a pair of eyes moving and following the mouse cursor in the browser window using simple .html, .css, and .js.

 # How to run

-You do not need any special software to run, although Google Chrome is recommended.
-If you'd like to edit the code an editor is needed such as VS Code.

-# Roadmap of future improvements

-I would like to add a head or perhaps a pointed finger into the mix.
+Download the .zip file or clone the directory.
+From there you can use a local server to view the project.